kazzkiq/darkmode/README.md

 ### Function conflicts

-In case of any of DarkMode functions conflict with current functions in your project, you can import them under `DarkMode` object to prevent conflicts:
+In case of any of DarkMode functions conflict with current functions in your project, you can import them under `DarkMode` namespace to prevent conflicts:

 ```js
 import * as DarkMode from '@kazzkiq/darkmode';